neomutt/neomutt.github.io/_distro/cygwin.md

 ## Installation <a class="offset" id="install"></a>

-NeoMutt is not avaiable as cygwin packge (yet).
-For building it, see the `Building from source` section.
+Since 2018 NeoMutt is available as a Cygwin package, to install it, grab the latest version of the [Cygwin setup](https://cygwin.com/install.html) and select the NeoMutt package.

 ## Update <a class="offset" id="update"></a>

+To upgrade NeoMutt, just run the [Cygwin setup](https://cygwin.com/install.html) again.
+If there are updates for the package, you'll be notified.

 ## Removal <a class="offset" id="remove"></a>

+To remove NeoMutt from Cygwin, run the [Cygwin setup](https://cygwin.com/install.html) and deselect the package.

 ## Building from source <a class="offset" id="build"></a>